jeffreyjsung/jeffreyjsung.github.io/content/work/spotify-wrapped-plus.md

 ---

 ### Summary
 Spotify Wrapped + is a web app that allows the user to visualize their Spotify listening habits.
-It is hosted here: {{< rawhtml >}}<a href="https://spotify-wrapped.herokuapp.com/" rel="noopener noreferrer" target="_blank">https://spotify-wrapped.herokuapp.com/</a>{{< /rawhtml >}}.
-Unfortunately, Spotify only lets explictly added users to access third-party apps, but if you would like to try it out yourself feel free to contact me!
+The code for it can be found here: {{< rawhtml >}}<a href="https://github.com/jeffreyjsung/spotify-wrapped-plus" rel="noopener noreferrer" target="_blank">https://github.com/jeffreyjsung/spotify-wrapped-plus</a>{{< /rawhtml >}}.
+This is unfortunately not hosted anywhere at the moment because Spotify only lets explictly added users to access third-party apps.

 This project was created with a React frontend and Node.js backend.
 I used the Spotify Web API to obtain profile data and then manipulated/used it to display in a visually appealing manner.